About Scott Bintz:

 Interest in the truck accessory world led Scott to work for ACI Agri-Cover in 1994.
 The man was a beast at driving a bargain and became a regional sales manager and then the national sales manager.
 A few years with Agri-Cover had Scott yearning to be on his own to discover his potential… thus, Northwest Representation, Inc. (AKA NW Reps) was born.

 In May of 2000, Scott sold NW Reps to one of his sales reps, Greg Hoff.
 Missing North Dakota, in May of 2000, RealTruck.com was relocated to Jamestown, ND.
 RealTruck continued to grow in Jamestown, ND selling truck accessories all over the US.
 The business continued to flourish over the years, going through different levels of growth, focus and strategy.
 In 2006, RealTruck won an innovation award from the Information Technology Council of North Dakota.
 Jeff Vanlaningham and Justin Deltener joined RealTruck in 2007 helping RealTruck grow to higher and higher levels.
 Scott continued as CEO, Jeff as President, bringing new insights to RealTruck and Justin lead the IT team.
 In 2008, the focus of the company shifted to building company culture.
 This was the real game changer.
-RealTruck’s mission and guiding principles were fully developed and implimented into all the day to day actions.
-This lead to a number of wild, crazy and fun things.
-From watching people love coming to work to customers becoming fans and breaking sales records.
-Scott was even know to “Scott Bintz Shaves Head for RealTruck Reaching Goals” a few different times when company goals were reached.
+RealTruck's mission and guiding principles were fully developed and implemented into all the day to day actions.
+This led to a number of wild, crazy and fun things.
+From watching people who love coming to work to customers becoming fans and breaking sales records.
+On occasion extra fun elements were added like "Scott Bintz Shaves Head for RealTruck Reaching Goals" a few different times when company's goals were reached.
 Being featured in a UPS national advertising campaign was a real treat.
-Over the years, RealTruck received numerous awards and notations such as a Top place to work from ND Young Peoples & Prairie Biz Magazine along with BizRate’s Platinum Circle of Excellence.
+Over the years, RealTruck received numerous awards and notations such as a top place to work from ND Young Peoples & Prairie Biz Magazine along with BizRate's Platinum Circle of Excellence.
 The business was named one of the twenty fastest growing mobile websites by Internet Retailer Magazine and has been on their top 500 e-commerce websites & top 300 mobile websites for several years and named #1844 on the Inc. 5000 in 2014.
 In 2015, RealTruck reached over 60 million in sales and employed over 100 people becoming in the #1 source online for pickup truck accessories.
-To make sure RealTruck would be strong for years to come, Scott sold the company to Truck-Hero, Inc. Truck Hero has the resources to continued to take RealTruck to the next level and beyond.
+To make sure RealTruck would be strong for years to come, Scott sold the company to Truck-Hero, Inc. Truck Hero has the resources to continue to take RealTruck to the next level and beyond.
+In late 2016 & early 2017, Scott then developed the digital & web strategy for the 1 billion, multi-brand enterprise, Truck Hero.
+In July, 2017, Scott left Truck Hero and is working on other business ventures and a book.

 Driven by an innate human force to be considerate to those around him and the daily drive to be a better father, husband and business leader, Scott sees each day as a new challenge.
 “Let’s not be so busy we don’t have time to help those around us with a kind word or considerate act.”